How To Print DTF Transfers At Home 🏠🎨

 -

-Step 1: Create Your Design
+Step 1: Prepare Your Design

-Step 2: Print on DTF Film
+Step 2: Print On Film

 Step 3: Apply Adhesive Powder

-Step 4: Cure the Film
+Step 4: Cure The Film

-Step 5: Transfer to Fabric
+Step 5: Transfer To Fabric

-Step 6: Peel the Film
+Step 6: Peel The Film

 Step 7: Final Press

-Tips For Success
+Tips For Best Results 🏆

 -